Shawn Levy's unrealized projects: 40 Thieves

 On November 12, 2014, it was announced that Levy would direct the adventure film 40 Thieves for 20th Century Fox, from a screenplay by Jayson Rothwell and based on the classic story "Ali Baba and the Forty Thieves".
 On December 9, it was reported that the film was one of several projects Levy was considering next after departing Minecraft, but a few days later Levy described the project as a "maybe".

-Untitled Tinker Bell comedy film
+Untitled Tinker Bell film

 On November 19, 2014, it was announced that Fox had acquired an untitled Tinker Bell comedy for Levy to direct, with Melissa McCarthy set to star in the title role from a screenplay by Nicholas Stoller and producing alongside Levy.
 In December, it was reported that Levy was considering the project as his next film after departing from Minecraft, but a few days later Levy stated that he did not know if it would be his next film; he also described the project as "a subversive, revisionist tale".